12 Benefits of Technology in the Classroom

 #4 Streamlines Feedback

 To grow, students need to hear feedback from their teachers; the sooner they receive it, the better.
-Teachers, on the other hand, have a lot on their plate.
+Teachers have a lot on their plate.
 Technology features like SpeedGrader can help teachers quickly provide feedback when and where students need it most.

 #5 Eases Student Anxiety